gagle/node-flavored-wc/README.md

 - data - _Boolean_
 	If `path` contains text data, set this option to true.
 Default is false.
 - ignore - _String_ | _Array_ | _Function_
 	Paths to ignore.
 It can also be a function.
 The function is executed for each file and directory.
-It receives the path, the directory name, the name of the entry and a callback.
+It receives the absolute path, the directory name, the name of the entry and a callback.
 The callback expects two parameters, a possible error and a boolean.
 If the boolean is true the path will be read, otherwise it will be ignored.
 The function acts like a filter, if you return false the path won't pass the filter.

 	```javascript
 	var wc = require ("flavored-wc");